salesforce/policy_sentry/README.md

   - Option 1: Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
 It will write this for you.
 See the [documentation][13]
   - Option 2: Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
 See the [documentation][14].

-* `write-policy-dir`: This can be helpful in the Terraform use case.
+* `write-policy-dir`: This can be helpful in writing batches of JSON Policy files at the same time.
 For more information, see the [documentation][15].

 * `query`: Query the IAM database tables.
 This can help when filling out the Policy Sentry templates, or just querying the database for quick knowledge.
   - Option 1: Query the Actions Table (`action-table`)